 Herniated Lumbar Disc

 Herniated discs can occur when discs lose water content, become flatter, and provide less cushioning.
 It can also occur when the disc is damaged by trauma.

 These factors increase your chance of developing a herniated disc:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your spine will be examined.
-The doctor will test the movement, strength, and reflexes of the arms and legs.
+The movement, strength, and reflexes of your arms and legs will be tested.

 Surgery may be used for people who fail to respond to other treatments.
 Immediate surgery is necessary for cauda equina syndrome.
 Options include:

 To help reduce your chances of getting a herniated disc, take the following steps: